,Inquisitive travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

-Granada is located at the foot of the Sierra Nevada mountains, at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.
-It can be easily visited via bus from Malaga or Seville, making it a perfect day (or over night) trip for anyone staying in those two cities as they explore Andalusia.
+Granada is located at the foot of the Sierra Nevada mountains.
+It sits at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.
+It can be easily visited via bus from Malaga or Seville.
+This makes it a perfect day (or over night) trip for anyone staying in those two cities as they explore Andalucia.

-We, of course, recommend spending as much time as possible in every location we write about, and Granada is no exception.
-However, if you time is limited you can see the major sites in Granada in one day.
+We, of course, recommend spending as much time as possible in every location we write about.
+Granada is no exception.
+However, if your time is limited you can see the major sites in Granada in one day.
 You’ll miss out on tons of local flavor, but it’s still worth visiting if only on a day trip.

-- If you’re looking for an easy way to get around Granada a Hop-on-Hop-off Bus might be of interest!
+- For an easy way to get around Granada a Hop-on-Hop-off Bus might be of interest!

-- If you’re are looking for places to stay in Granada while traveling on a budget take a glance at our article on some of the best hostels in Granada!
+- For places to stay in Granada while traveling on a budget take a glance at our article on some of the best hostels in Granada!

 When to Visit Granada